Written by Roger Towne, Phil Dusenberry, and Bernard Malamud

 As the film opens, a young Roy Hobbs is heading off from his father’s farm and his childhood sweetheart for a shot at the Major Leagues in Chicago.
 Despite having told his sweetie, Iris, that he loved her, once in Chicago it doesn’t take much for him to appear in the doorway of a beautiful woman who proceeds to shoot him and jump out of the door in her negligee.
-So much for the brilliant pitching career he was going to have.
+So much for the brilliant pitching career, he was going to have.

 Many years later, we see Hobbs being sent to try out for the New York Knights.
 It’s there that he meets a curmudgeonly coach who goes by the name of “Pop” Fisher.
 Pop is reluctant to let the aging “Rookie” play.
 Once he does, it seems that Hobbes will finally get the acclaim he’s been due all these years.

 The film plays almost like a fairy-tale of the game.
 It has all the makings of the stories which have been bantered around ballparks since baseball was first played.
-There’s a young hot-shot rookie pitcher who manages to strike out a legend of the game; a bat made from a tree struck by lightning, a manager who’s ownership of the team hinges on Hobbs helping the team bring home the pennant while sinister forces work against that, a sportswriter who has all the answers if only he can put it all together.
+There’s a young hot-shot rookie pitcher who manages to strike out a legend of the game; a bat made from a tree struck by lightning, a manager whose ownership of the team hinges on Hobbs helping the team bring home the pennant while sinister forces work against that, a sportswriter who has all the answers if only he can put it all together.